Methyl red

 Methyl red (2-(N,N-dimethyl-4-aminophenyl) azobenzenecarboxylic acid), also called C.I.
 Acid Red 2, is an indicator dye that turns red in acidic solutions.
 It is an azo dye, and is a dark red crystalline powder.
 Methyl red is a pH indicator; it is red in pH under 4.4, yellow in pH over 6.2, and orange in between, with a pKa of 5.1.
 Murexide and methyl red are investigated as promising enhancers of sonochemical destruction of chlorinated hydrocarbon pollutants.
 Methyl red is classed by the IARC in group 3 - unclassified as to carcinogenic potential in humans.

 Preparation

 As an azo dye, methyl red may be prepared by diazotization of anthranilic acid, followed by reaction with dimethylaniline:

 Properties

-Methyl red displays pH dependent photochromism, with protonation causing it to adopt a hydrazone/quinone structure.
+The color of methyl red is pH dependent, because protonation causes it to adopt a hydrazone/quinone structure.

 Methyl Red has a special use in histopathology for showing acidic nature of tissue and presence of organisms with acidic natured cell walls.

 Methyl Red is detectably fluorescent in 1:1 water:methanol (pH 7.0), with an emission maximum at 375 nm (UVA) upon excitation with 310 nm light (UVB).